arihant-bhuyan/Investment-Portfolio/README.md

 ### Portfolio Allocation by Asset Class
 The portfolio was allocated across different asset classes, with each category playing a specific role:

 - **Stocks**: High allocation in stocks like AAPL, TSLA, MSFT, and GOOGL.
-This contributed significantly to both realized and unrealized gains but also added volatility.
+Keeping in mind thate they would perform well.
+They contributed significantly to both realized and unrealized gains but also contributed heavily to losses (TSLA).
 - **ETFs and Bonds**: These represented a more conservative allocation.
-While they didn’t yield high returns, they stabilized the portfolio, particularly during volatile periods.
+While they yielded high returns, they stabilized the portfolio, particularly during volatile periods.
 - **Commodities**: Gold (GLD) was included for hedging purposes, particularly against inflation and stock market downturns.
 It showed modest gains but played a crucial defensive role.

 #### Risk and Return
 - **Volatility**: Tesla (TSLA) and some tech stocks added a significant amount of volatility to the portfolio.
 However, this was balanced by the inclusion of bonds (AGG) and ETFs (SPY, QQQ).